try being vegan

 Every vegan should read reliable information on nutrition.
 The best book to read on the topic is Vegan for Life, by Jack Norris RD and Ginny Messina RD, MPH.
 Ginny has also written the vegan nutrition primer for Vegan.com—an indispensable resource for new vegans.

-No matter where you buy most your groceries, keep in mind that most people—vegans and meat-eaters alike—don’t eat nearly enough fruits, vegetables, and whole grains.
-Go out of your way to emphasize dark green leafy vegetables, which calorie-for-calorie are perhaps the most nutrient-rich foods you can possibly eat.
+No matter where you buy most your groceries, keep in mind that most people—vegans and meat-eaters alike—don’t eat nearly enough fruits, vegetables, beans, soyfoods, and whole grains.
+Go out of your way to regularly eat dark green leafy vegetables, which calorie-for-calorie are perhaps the most nutrient-rich foods available.

 Vitamin Supplements

 In fact, even if you fill your diet with healthy foods, you can still fall short on key nutrients.
 It’s extraordinarily important, for instance, that vegans either take a B-12 supplement several times a week, or eat a substantial amount of B-12 fortified foods.
 And there are numerous other ways to trip up.
-Nutrients like calcium, zinc, iron, and iodine are all worth paying attention to.
+Nutrients like vitamin D, calcium, zinc, iron, and iodine all merit attention.
 Our vitamins page has links to supplements that are of special interest to vegans.

 Books and Movies

 One of the keys to steamrolling through your first few weeks as a vegan is to give yourself regular reminders of why you’ve decided to make this change.
-The more passion you feel for your new lifestyle the easier the time you’ll have during your transition.
-Books and movies can go a long way toward cranking up your level of enthusiasm.
+The more passion you feel for your new lifestyle, the easier the time you’ll have during your transition.
+Books and movies can help crank up your enthusiasm.

 For many new vegans nothing is a greater motivator than learning about factory farming.
 In any case, everyone ought to be well-informed about the systematic cruelties practiced by animal agribusiness.